 The position of the Heat Injector and the locations of the discharge establish the airflow path through the structure; from the high pressure at the discharge to the low pressure on the Air Intake.
 The Air Intake temperature reflects heat level that was not transferred into the structure and its contents.
 At the beginning of a heat treatment, the Air Intake temperature will be at the normal living temperature, but as the heated air on the discharge heats the structure and it contents in the discharge area, the heated airflow will heat the entire structure and its contents as it flows from the high pressure on the Discharge to the low pressure on the Air Intake.
 Fans can be used in the heated areas to increase the thermal transfer into the contents of the heated structure.

 The Air Intake temperature is used as a thermostat to engage the Burner whenever the temperature is less than the set-point.
-For heat treatments the Air Intake temperature is set to be equal to the discharge.
-The Air Intake temperature and thermostat set point are displayed at the Control Panel.
+For heat treatments, the Air Intake temperature is set to be equal to the discharge.
+The Air Intake temperature and thermostat set point is displayed on the Control Panel.